carologistics/clips_executive/clips_executive/cx_docs/tutorials/hello_world.rst

     mkdir -p ~/ros2/cx_tutorial_ws/src

-Next, you will create a package that will be popuated with CLIPS code:
+Next, you will create a package that will be populated with CLIPS code:

 .. code-block:: bash

     ros2 pkg create --build-type ament_cmake --license Apache-2.0 cx_tutorial_agents --dependencies cx_bringup

-In particular, let us create directories params and clips to host configuraion files and CLIPS soiurce code:
+In particular, let us create directories params and clips to host configuration files and CLIPS source code:

 .. code-block:: bash